MicrosoftDocs/power-pages-docs/power-pages-docs/configure/omnichannel.md

 ## Enable Omnichannel live widget in Power Pages

 1. Open the [Portal Management app](portal-management-app.md) for the selected site.
-1. Open Header Web Template of the associated site.
+1. Open Header [web template](web-templates.md) of the associated site.
-1. Add the live widget script copied in the previous steps as shown below between substitution liquid tag:
+1. Add the live widget script copied in the previous steps between [substitution liquid tag](liquid/template-tags.md#substitution).

-    ```
-    {% substitution %}

-    {% endsubstitution %}
-    ```

-1. Save template
+1. Save the template.
+1. In the left-hand menu, select **Site Settings**.

-1. Navigate to **Site Settings** and click **+ New**
+1. Choose **+ New**.

-1. Create "*SiteCopilot/EnableOmniChannelWidget"* site setting and set value to true.
+1. Create "*SiteCopilot/EnableOmniChannelWidget"* site setting and set value to `true`.
 1. Save and preview the site.